masastack/MASA.Framework/README.md

 > Do not query the data marked as soft deleted when querying
 > When combined with EventBus, the transaction is opened after the first CUD, and the transaction rollback is supported when the entire Handler is abnormal.

-### 8. MASA.Contrib.Configuration
+### 8. Masa.Contrib.Configuration

-Redefine Configuration, support the management of Local and ConfigurationAPI nodes, combine IOptions and IOptionsMonitor to complete configuration acquisition and configuration update subscription [Local Usage introduction](src/Configuration/MASA.Contrib.Configuration/README.md) 、[Dcc Usage introduction](src/BasicAbility/MASA.Contrib.BasicAbility.Dcc/README.md)
+Redefine Configuration, support the management of Local and ConfigurationAPI nodes, combine IOptions and IOptionsMonitor to complete configuration acquisition and configuration update subscription [Local Usage introduction](src/Configuration/Masa.Contrib.Configuration/README.md) 、[Dcc Usage introduction](src/BasicAbility/Masa.Contrib.BasicAbility.Dcc/README.md)

 ## Unit testing rules